 How Does the Buying Process Work?

 If you’ve read everything above and have decided that a stair lift is the best way for you or a family member to age safely and happily at home, please follow the steps listed below to get started.

-- Visit a Showroom: Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Pittsburgh, or San Francisco so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution.
-All of our office locations, with the exception of Indianapolis, have showrooms equipped with fully operational Bruno stair lifts.
-You'll also be able to see a number of other home safety solutions, such as an accessible bathroom demo, home elevator, and wheelchair lift.
+- Visit a Showroom: Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Pittsburgh, or San Francisco so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution for your mobility needs.
+All of the Lifeway Mobility showrooms are equipped with fully operational Bruno stair lifts.

 - Purchase: Consider all factors – from online reviews, to safety features, options, and warranties – to help choose the lift that is best for your needs.
 We are happy to answer any questions that you may have.